 4. Avoid rubbing your eyes.

-We all do it.
-While it can be hard to break this natural habit, doing so will lower your risk of infection.
+It can be hard to break this natural habit, but doing so will lower your risk of infection.
 If you feel an urge to itch or rub your eye or even to adjust your glasses, use a tissue instead of your fingers.
 Dry eyes can lead to more rubbing, so consider adding moisturizing drops to your eye routine.
 If you must touch your eyes for any reason — even to administer eye medicine — wash your hands first with soap and water for at least 20 seconds.
-Then wash them again afterwards.
+Then wash them again after touching your eyes.

 5. Practice safe hygiene and social distancing.